-Reduce, reuse, recycle
+Reduce, reuse, recycle.

-Learn about Recycling Resources in Hong Kong
+Recycling Resources In Hong Kong

-“Hong Kong throws away 5.2 million bottles every single day,” imagine the difference we could make if everybody made an effort to recycle?
-“The main issue is that Hong Kongers don’t have access to recycling collection points or do not know where they are” admits Lisa.
-“Even more so, many people who do know where the recycling bins are don’t trust the system, so they end up not bothering,” which is a huge part of the problem!
+Hong Kong throws away approximately 5.2 million bottles every single day.
+Imagine the difference we could make if everybody made an effort to recycle?
+“The main issue is that Hong Kongers don’t have access to recycling collection points or do not know where they are,” admits Odell.
+“Even more so, many people who do know where the recycling bins are don’t trust the system, so they end up not bothering.”
+That’s a huge part of the problem!

-One of our favourite ways to get into the recycling habit is to designate one day to doing to your “recycling chores.”
-Fridays could be your day to bring your weeks’ worth of (rinsed out) plastic bottles to the collection bin.
+A great way to get into the recycling habit is to designate one day to do your “recycling chores”.
+Fridays, for example, could be your day to bring your weeks’ worth of (rinsed out) plastic bottles to the collection bin.
 It’s a great routine to get the kids involved in too!
 Start simple: if you drink a lot of bottled beverages, make an effort to rinse them out and put them in a separate trash bag throughout the week.

-“I think the most powerful thing we could do on a personal level, first and foremost, is to avoid using any plastic packaging whatsoever.”
-Although Lisa sets the bar quite high, we left our conversation feeling optimistic that Hong Kongers really can make the changes needed to drastically decrease the amount of recyclables that are thrown away.
+“I think the most powerful thing we could do on a personal level, first and foremost, is to avoid using any plastic packaging whatsoever,” Lisa says.
+Although she sets the bar quite high, we left our conversation feeling optimistic that Hong Kongers really can make the changes needed to drastically decrease the number of recyclables that are thrown away.

 Make Small, Habitual Changes

-To coin Bea Johnson, founder of ‘Zero Waste Home,’ “following the ‘Five R’s’ is a good first step to take; refuse, reduce, reuse, recycle, rot,” says Lisa.
-“Refusing wasteful things should be the very first option we go for.
-Then if you can’t refuse it (like produce wrapped in plastic), then reduce it as much as possible.
-And so on…”
+Bea Johnson, the founder of Zero Waste Home, has suggested a 5R formula – refuse, reduce, reuse, recycle, rot.
+Lisa adds, “Refusing wasteful things should be the very first option we go for.
+Then, if you can’t refuse it (like produce wrapped in plastic), reduce it as much as possible.”

 FACT: According to a study from Plymouth University, plastic pollution affects at least 700 marine species, while some estimates suggest that at least 100 million marine mammals are killed each year from plastic pollution.
-[Source: One Green Planet]

 Reach out within your community!
 Organise an outing to one of Hong Kong’s many plastic-strewn beaches and, with the guidance of organisations such as Hong Kong Cleanup, actively start cleaning up the problem.
-You can also make a donation to organisations like ‘Plastic Free Seas‘ which help “fund education programs offered free of charge to schools.”
-Request a ‘take action’ postcard that can help you to “engage easily and effectively with businesses to let them know that their customers would like some waste saving changes to be implemented.”
+You can also make a donation to organisations like Plastic Free Seas which help fund education programmes offered free of charge to schools.
+It also has tips on how you can go plastic-free.

 There will always be days where you have to take a plastic bag or accept a meal that’s given to you in polystyrene, but it’s the little changes you make that spark a habit.
-Only positive things can come of implementing some of these changes day to day.
+Only positive things can come of implementing some of these changes day today.